michal-h21/make4ht/README.md

     -u,--utf8  For output documents in utf8 encoding -x,--xetex Use xelatex for document compilation
     <filename> (string) Input file name

+You can still use `make4ht` in same way as `htlatex`

+    make4ht filename "customcfg, charset=utf-8" " -cunihtf -utf8" " -dfoo"

+this is the same as:

+    make4ht -u -c customcfg -d foo filename

+Output directory doesn't have to exist, it will be created automaticaly.
+Specified path can be relative to current directory, or absolute:

+    make4ht -d use/current/dir/ filename
+    make4ht -d ../gotoparrentdir filename
+    make4ht -d ~/gotohomedir filename
+    make4ht -d c:\documents\windowspathsareworkingtoo filename

 Future plans